zafariqbal21/VoiceChanger/replit.md

 - No environment variables required for basic operation
 - Optional: DATABASE_URL (for future database features)

+### Recent Changes (October 24, 2025)

+**Microphone Recording Feature**:
+- Added browser-based voice recording with Web Audio API
+- Cross-browser support: WebM (Chrome/Firefox), MP4 (Safari/iOS)
+- Feature detection with automatic fallback to supported formats
+- Recording timer with visual feedback
+- High-quality audio settings (echo cancellation, noise suppression, 128kbps)
+- Seamless integration with existing upload/transform pipeline

+**Progressive Web App (PWA) Enhancements**:
+- Service worker for offline support and faster loading
+- Web app manifest for home screen installation
+- Custom app icons (192px and 512px)
+- Install prompt for mobile users
+- Mobile-optimized meta tags and theme colors
+- Works on iPhone, iPad, Android phones and tablets

 ### Deployment Information

 **Deployment-Ready**:
 The application is fully portable and can be deployed outside of Replit to any platform that supports Node.js 20+ and FFmpeg.
-See `README.md` and `DEPLOYMENT.md` for comprehensive deployment guides.
+See `README.md`, `DEPLOYMENT.md`, and `MOBILE.md` for comprehensive deployment guides.

 **Requirements**:
 - Node.js 20 or higher